rjanicek/bos/README.md

 #### bos(`dataStorePath`, `[options]`, `[callback(error, store)]`)
 Open or create a data store.
-* `dataStorePath` The path and file name without extension where th data store files will be saved.
+* `dataStorePath` The path and file name without extension where the data store files will be saved.
 The directory must already exist.
 * `options` An optional options object.
     * `defaultObject` The default object used to initialize a new data store.
 It can be `{}` or `[]` and can contain initial values.
 The default is `{}`.
     * `autoCompact` A `boolean` that controls whether to automatically compact the data store files.
 If `true` the data store files will be compacted on start-up and then on hourly interval.
 Compacting also only occurs if the log file is bigger than the data file.
 The default is `true`.